Hademath/graphql-class/README.md

 # graphql-class
-This is a graphql class, i'm going to be updating this as i am passing through time and adding more knowledge
+This is a graphql class, i'm going to be updating this as i am passing through time and adding more knowledge Check the Master branch to view the update...